- Published on

 .
 Reboot the Pi.

-To start the GUI interface if needed, from SSH terminal, run:
+To start the GUI interface if needed, from the SSH terminal, run:

 sudo systemctl start lightdm